Most business owners come to me wanting a simple answer to this question.

 - Test and optimize

-- Scale successful elements
+- Focus on scaling successful elements

 - Organic traffic growth